Vango Banshee 200 Review

 Why tent manufacturers make it so difficult to get a tent into it’s bag is beyond me.
 Vango have simply made a bag big enough for what it holds and then fixed a strap to that bag which not only tightens and squashes air out of the package but also acts as a carry strap.
 Brilliant.

 If you’re tight for space in your ruck sack you can always pack the Banshee all together and strap it to the outside of your bag.

 What weight is it and how does that relate to similar tents?

 My Banshee 200 weighs 2.07kg, including the pegs that come with it.
 The newer Banshee Pro 200 is 2.39kg; this is actually on the heavy side for a one-person tent.
 Weigh up the pros and cons.
 The additional support straps will play a small part and two poles.

 When I developed M.E.
-(Chronic Fatigue Syndrome) I had to reduce my pack weight dramatically if I were to continue camping high and my pack can now be as light as 5.5kg, my Trailstar tarp is less than 1kg all in but just that alone cost me nearly £400.
+(Chronic Fatigue Syndrome) I had to reduce my pack weight dramatically if I were to continue camping high.
+My pack consistently weights under 5kg but going ultralight is a pricey business.

 Be realistic, unless you’re going to pay this sort of money your tent will be between 1.4kg (like the Coshee which you have no space at all in) and up to about 2.5kg (cheap crap made from heavy materials).
 The Banshee may be on the weighty side, but it does the job that it says on its tin.

 As well as hiking tips and gear reviews every month, Trail Magazine has routes for hiking the Lakes, Peak District, Wales and Scotland.